JINAY08/smartsense_sol/README.md

 The mean cross-validation accuracy came out to be nearly 63 %.
 The drop in the accuracy could be attributed to the initial bias present in the dataset with one or two classes dominating the others!

-As it turns out, the model is fairly accurate while predicting the type of cuisine based on the ingredients and average ratings received by the cuisine!!
+As it turns out, the model is fairly accurate while predicting the type of cuisine based on the ingredients and average ratings received by the cuisine!